getgauge/taiko/docs/using_the_recorder.md

 >
 ```

+You start exploring and using Taiko's API.

+Taiko's REPL is a specialised wrapper
+over `node` [REPL](https://nodejs.org/api/repl.html#repl_the_node_js_repl) for handling
+Taiko's API.
+You can also Taiko's REPL to run JavaScript code or use any Node.js libraries.

 ## Exploring

-Taiko REPL command `.api` lists all the API that is available in
+Taiko REPL command `.api` lists all available API in
-the following format.
-(This is shortened to show a sample output structure)
+the following format (This is a shortened output)

 ```
 > .api